Muthu2190/twilio-agora-comparison/README.md

 ## Before you start

-- make sure you have react native installed and ready to go
+- make sure you have react native installed and ready to goo

 ## First